mashaped/docs/en/docs/sdk/python/pythonWebhookServer/serverWindows.md

 "\<Path-to-log-file\>" - path to the log file

-Besides you will have to open the relevant port to the external network by configuring the firewall settings (Advanced settings -> Inbound Rules -> Create a rule -> Rule type = Port, Protocoles and port -> TCP, specify port, Действие -> Разрешить соединение)
+Besides you will have to open the relevant port to the external network by configuring the firewall settings (Advanced settings -> Inbound Rules -> Create a rule -> Rule type = Port, Protocoles and port -> TCP, specify port, Action -> Allow connection)